 On the wallWritten by Admin

-• “Riverwebs” (April 22), “Take 3” (April 23), “Goonies” (April 24), “Wall-E” (April 25) and “Inherent Vice” (April 30) will be screened at the Mad Batter Food & Film in Sylva.
-Screenings are free and begin at 6:30 and 8:30 p.m. unless otherwise noted.
-There is also a 2 p.m. matinee on Saturdays. www.madbatterfoodandfilm.com.
+• The films “Bridge of Spies” (Feb.
+5-6) and “Spectre-007” (Feb.
+11-13) at Mad Batter Food & Film in Sylva.
+Screenings are 6:30 p.m. and 8:30 p.m. with a special 2 p.m. matinee on Saturdays.
+Free. www.madbatterfoodandfilm.com.